Announcement Type: Initial notice of Funds Availability (NOFA) inviting applications from qualified organizations for Fiscal Year 2007 funding.

 V. Application Review Information

-Within 30 days of the closing date for receipt of preapplications, the State Director will forward to the National Office the original preapplication(s) and supporting documents of the selected applicant(s), including any comments received in accordance with 7 CFR Part 3015, “Intergovernmental Review of Agriculture Programs and Activities,” (See RD Instruction 1940-J, available in any Rural Development Office) and the comments and recommendations of the Local Office(s), Area Office(s), and the State Office.
+Within 30 days of the closing date for receipt of preapplications, the State Director will forward to the National Office the original preapplication(s) and supporting documents of the selected applicant(s), including any comments received in accordance with 7 CFR part 3015, subpart V, “Intergovernmental Review of Agriculture Programs and Activities,” (See RD Instruction 1940-J, available in any USDA Rural Development Office) and the comments and recommendations of the Local Office(s), Area Office(s), and the State Office.
 The State Office may submit multiple preapplications, ranked in order of preference, to the National Office for consideration.

 Concurrently the State Office will send a copy of the selected applicant's Form SF-424 and relevant documents to the Regional Office of the General Counsel (OGC) requesting a legal determination be made of the applicant's legal existence and authority to conduct the proposed program of technical and supervisory assistance.

 The State Office will notify other applicants that their preapplications were not selected and advise them of their appeal rights under 7 CFR part 11.